 Insurance for Real Estate Agents

 Are the details accurate?
 Is the property valued correctly?
 Is that your opinion or a statement of fact?
-For Real Estate Agents, Professional Indemnity insurance provides essential financial protection against potential losses arising out of acts, errors and omissions from professional services provided, including:
+For Real Estate Agents, Professional Indemnity Insurance provides important protection against potential losses arising out of errors or omissions in the practice of your profession, including:

 - Negligence in rendering professional services